 During the 1997-1998 year, CIS Wake completed its first Annual Campaign and received funding to support program expansion.
 The Board approved 6 new programs.
 In 1998-1999, the Board successfully completed its second annual campaign and added two critical staff positions, Volunteer Coordinator and Director of Community Relations.
 This added staff capacity was a result of deliberate action to support the anticipated growth.

 In 2000, CIS Wake merged with Community Learning Centers becoming Community Learning Partners (CLP).
-CLP quickly discovered that CIS Wake had a strong brand recognition in Wake County and the board elected to change the newly merged organization back to CIS Wake.
+CLP quickly discovered that CIS Wake had strong brand recognition in Wake County and the board elected to change the newly merged organization back to CIS Wake.
 In total, CIS Wake delivered programs at 19 sites: 2 high schools, 7 middle schools, 7 elementary schools, and 3 community sites.

 CIS Wake was selected to be a community agency beneficiary of SAS Institute’s Championships professional golf tournament in 2003.
 This annual designation would last for nearly a decade and was a reflection of SAS’s deep investment into the Kentwood public housing community – one of CIS Wake’s community program sites.

-CIS Wake launched the Graduation Coach program in 2009 to support K-12 students along school feeder patterns.
-In partnership with school administrators, Graduation Coaches worked with targeted caseloads of 50-100 students to impact ABC’s (attendance, behavior, and course work).
+CIS Wake launched the Graduation Coach program in 2009 to support K-12 students along with school feeder patterns.
+In partnership with school administrators, Graduation Coaches worked with targeted caseloads of 50-100 students to impact ABCs (attendance, behavior, and course work).
 In addition, Graduation Coaches were involved in activities that positively impacted whole-school populations.
 This program was implemented in 8 school sites.

 In 2009, CIS Wake also launched a major school supplies drive in partnership with Staples office supply stores across Wake County.
 This partnership provided critical resources for students beyond CIS Wake’s program walls.
 CIS Wake has also partnered with Walmart and the Governor’s Office (through State Employees Credit Union branches) to continue this important tradition.
 Over 10,000 students have been impacted by CIS Wake’s school supplies drives.

 CIS Wake’s SMART Academy was launched in 2012.
 “SMART” is an acronym for Students Maximizing Access to Resources through Technology.
-The SMART Academy provides specialized and intense academic support and enrichment with the goal of preparing students for 21st century careers.
+The SMART Academy provides specialized and intense academic support and enrichment with the goal of preparing students for 21st-century careers.
 Through the SMART Academy, over two dozen students were selected as “Science Scholars”, who participated in a unique STEM-focused Summer Camp.
-Students have participated in academic excursions to The Smithsonian Institute, the North Carolina Aquarium and the Greensboro Science Center.
-The SMART Academy also offers multi-week End-of-Grade test preparation, after-school programming and summer camps.
+Students have participated in academic excursions to The Smithsonian Institute, the North Carolina Aquarium, and the Greensboro Science Center.
+The SMART Academy also offers multi-week End-of-Grade test preparation, after-school programming, and summer camps.

 In 2014, CIS Wake partnered with CIS Durham in pursuit of a $1M fundraising goal as the featured Band Together beneficiaries.
-Hall & Oates was the concert headliner and the proceeds supported the expansion of the Graduation Coach program.
+Hall & Oates were the concert headliner and the proceeds supported the expansion of the Graduation Coach program.

 The Graduation Coach program was renamed the Success Coach program in 2017, focusing on improved student behavior and overall school climate.
 This program has been implemented in six schools and continues today.